 I needed work quickly.
 I made the fastest, easiest choice available–selling used cars.
 I could start immediately.
 My new employer was guilty of every negative stereotype attached to the used car industry.

-This was in direct conflict to my principles of treating others as I want to be treated.
+This was in direct conflict with my principles of treating others as I wanted to be treated.
 I made a decision right there to follow my principles over policy.
 When I was in the private salesroom with the customers, I told them honestly, “This car has a reconditioned title and if I were you, I wouldn’t buy it.”
 They didn’t.

-But my my boss didn’t appreciate my principled choice.
+But my boss didn’t appreciate my principled choice.
 In fact, unbeknownst to me, he was right outside the room and heard the entire conversation.
+I quit my job–okay, well actually….

 I was fired on the spot.

 I went home, wondering what to do next.
 Within hours, the phone rang.
-I was in strange city and knew no one me.
+I was in a strange city and knew no one.
 Who could be calling me?
 The voice on the other end said, “I heard you are a man of integrity.
 Would you like a job?”
 News travels fast in the speedway of any industry and this one was no different.

 The dishonest dealer had been telling the story of my decision and complaining about me.
 An honest car dealer heard about it and knew I was the kind of salesman he wanted in his business.
 Again, I was hired immediately, but this one lasted over six years and I even became a sales manager.